 - One or more events – the default event is a repository push, but you can select multiple events to trigger the webhook.

 - A URL – the endpoint where you want Bitbucket to send the event payloads when a matching event happens.
+You can add additional event context such as project or repo key as URL variables and send data to multiple URLs using a single webhook.

 There are two stages to the webhook: Creating webhooks and Triggering webhooks.
 Once you've created a webhook for an event, every time that event occurs, Bitbucket sends a payload request that describes the event to the specified URL.